 What is pet insurance for a pre-existing condition?

-Pet insurance for pre-existing conditions refers to policies that specifically address health issues your pet had before the insurance policy was activated or during the policy’s waiting period.
+Pet insurance for pre-existing conditions refers to policies covering health issues your pet had before the policy was activated or during its waiting period.

-- or, was visible or documented, even without a formal diagnosis.
+- Was visible or documented, even without a formal diagnosis.

-This approach helps insurers manage financial risk and keep premiums affordable.
-Like most insurance products, pet insurance is designed to cover unexpected future events, not conditions that existed before the policy started.
+Pre-existing conditions help insurers manage financial risk and keep premiums affordable.
+Like most insurance products, pet insurance is designed to cover unexpected events, not conditions that existed before the policy started.

 What are the types of pre-existing conditions?

-These could be understood as short-term issues that fully resolve and leave no lasting effects.
-For example, Luna the dog ate something off the street and got an upset stomach.
+Temporary conditions are short-term issues that fully resolve with no lasting effects.
+For example, your pet ate something and got an upset stomach.
 If there’s no lasting damage and it doesn’t happen again, it’s usually not considered pre-existing if it returns after your policy starts.

 Some insurers will lift the exclusion on temporary conditions if your pet remains symptom-free for 12 to 18 months.

-Chronic conditions are typically defined as long-term or recurring conditions that require ongoing treatment.
+Chronic conditions are typically defined as long-term or recurring conditions requiring ongoing treatment.
 These are often permanently excluded by most insurers.
-Some of the common examples include:
+Some common examples include:

 - Seasonal skin allergies that return every year